Learn More About CERT

 Local government prepares for everyday emergencies.
 However, during a disaster, the number and scope of incidents can overwhelm conventional emergency services.
 The Community Emergency Response Team (CERT) program is all-risk, all-hazard training.
 This valuable course is designed to help you protect yourself, your family, your neighbors and your neighborhood in an emergency situation.
-For additional information, please see our program flyer or you can get an online introduction to CERT via independent distant learning.
+For additional information, you can get an online introduction to CERT via independent distant learning.
 "Introduction to Community Emergency Response Teams", IS- 317, is an independent study course that serves as an introduction to CERT for those wanting to complete training or as a refresher for current team members.
 It has six modules with topics that include an Introduction to CERT, Fire Safety, Hazardous Material and Terrorist Incidents, Disaster Medical Operations, and Search and Rescue.
 It takes between six and eight hours to complete the course.
 Those successfully finishing it will receive a certification of completion and .8 CEUs from the Independent Study Office.

 The IS-317 can be taken by anyone interested in CERT.
 However, to become a CERT volunteer, one must complete the classroom training offered by the El Cerrito Fire Department or other local government agency such as the emergency management agency, fire or police department.

-START TAKING THE COURSE
+TAKING THE COURSE

 CERT is a positive and realistic approach to emergency and disaster situations where citizens may initially be on their own and their actions can make a difference.
 While people will respond to others in need without the training, one goal of the CERT program is to help them do so effectively and efficiently without placing themselves in unnecessary danger.
 In the CERT training, citizens learn to:

 - Prepare their families, homes and businesses for disasters

 - Learn the psychological aspects of disasters and how to care for people